 \section{Coalgebra endomorphisms vs \texorpdfstring{$\mathbf{q}$}{q}-magma coalgebras}

 Let $X$ be a coalgebra.
-In this section we establish a one-to one correspondence between the left non-degenerate coalgebra endomorphisms of $X^2$ and the left regular $q$-magma coalgebras with underlying coalgebra $X$.
-From here until Proposition~\ref{h es morfismo de coalgebras} inclusive, we assume that $s$ is a left non-degenerate coalgebra endomorphism of $X^2$ and $\cdot$ and $\dpu$ are as in Remark~\ref{notacion cdot y dpu}.
-Note that, by that Remark, equalities~\eqref{igualdades para cdot} hold.
+In this section we establish a one-to-one correspondence between the left non-degenerate coalgebra endomorphisms of $X^2$ and the left regular $q$-magma coalgebras with underlying coalgebra $X$.
+From here until Proposition~\ref{h es morfismo de coalgebras} inclusive, we assume that $s$ is a left non-degenerate coalgebra endomorphism of $X^2$ and $\cdot$ and $\dpu$ are as in Notation~\ref{notacion cdot y dpu}.
+Note that, by Remark~\ref{Caracterizacion de no degenerado a izquierda}, equalities~\eqref{igualdades para cdot} hold.
 Moreover, by Proposition~\ref{UTIL}, the map $p\colon X\ot X^{\cop}\to X$, defined by $p(x\ot y)\coloneqq x\cdot y$, is a coalgebra map.

 \begin{remark} By the fact that $p$ is a coalgebra morphism and equalities~\eqref{eq para nenes} and~\eqref{igualdades para cdot},

 \end{remark}